Cost of Home Backup Generator Installation

 • Bundle electrical panel upgrade with generator project for combined permit review

-A Newton homeowner needed a 20 kW natural-gas generator installed before winter storms.
-Using CountBricks’ AI blueprint takeoff, the contractor captured exact conduit runs and trench lengths directly from the PDF in under five minutes.
-The platform generated a material order list that synced with local suppliers, locking pricing for seven days.
+A Newton homeowner required a 20 kW natural-gas generator installation before winter.
+Using CountBricks' AI tools, the contractor efficiently planned conduit runs and trench lengths, syncing material orders with local suppliers.

 • Estimate approved in 4 hours instead of 48